by Daniel N. Clark

 they saw at Port Townsend, Trudy, Jon, Richard and Sue decided to form an

-organization to promote traditional music and dance forms in the Walla Walla area, and asked me to help with the legal work.
-On
+organization to promote traditional music and dance forms in the Walla Walla

 The next month's concert